lgbt-foundation/whitepaper/whitepaper.md

 #### Voting & Decentralized Governance

-The governance of the LGBT Foundation as well as the distribution of funds for the LGBT Impact program will be organized by using voting mechanisms on the blockchain.
-The LGBT community is a grass-root movement, so the control of the direction of this new technology should not be done without listening to those directly affected by it.
-Blockchain technologies allow new forms to build consensus is a transparent and secure way.
-More information about the voting mechanism can be found in the Pink Paper.
+The governance of the LGBT Foundation, as well as the distribution of funds for the LGBT Impact program, will be organized by community voting.
+The LGBT community is a grassroots movement, so the control of the direction of this new technology should be shaped by listening to those directly affected by it.

 #### Security

 The information stored in the blockchain is encrypted and maintained by a large network of participants that ensures its consistency.
-Not one actor can get unauthorized access or is able to manipulate or remove information without the consent of the owner.
+No one person can get unauthorized access or is able to manipulate or remove information without the consent of the personal owner of that information.
 This prevents governments and organizations from demanding, hacking or otherwise obtaining this information, an especially critical safeguard in countries where the LGBT community faces repercussions and victimization.

 This paper focuses on the issues that the LGBT Foundation strives to solve.
 A pink paper with further details exploring the exact technical solution has been released separately and with the input of the crypto community.
 We’d be happy to provide it upon request if you’d like to learn more about the technical aspects of the LGBT Token.